Discover Types of Hats for Every Lifestyle

 These hats are made of materials where the wind can still blow through the wearer’s hair.
 Often, they are made of straw, so they are lightweight and light in colour.

-Popular examples of these are sun hats, floppy hats, and outback hats.
+Popular examples of these are sun hats, floppy hats, outback hats, and boonie hats.

 There are a few hats that are made to be a bit harder to protect a person’s head, such as the safari hat.
 This could also include things like construction hats, which are designed to protect against falling objects and the sun.